luke-h1/talks/expo-router/pages/react-navigation-pt6.md

 ````

 <!--
-Let's add tab support to our app.
-This will also cover adding TypeScript support too partially.
+We're going to support two tabs in our app.
 The first thing we need to do is create a type of the tabs we want to create.
-We're going to call it tab param list.
-This is a type that will be used to define the parameters for each tab.
-In our app it's really simple, we just have two tabs - home and authors and they accept no parameters so we just define the type as undefined.
+We're going to call it tab param list.I n our app it's really simple, we just have two tabs - home and authors and they accept no parameters so we just define the type as undefined.
 The parameters are the props that are passed to the screen when it is rendered.
 You can pass IDs, slugs, query params etc. We can then create our tab navigator which takes our tab param list type as a generic.
+As you can see this types things a lot stricter, without the generic everything would be any
 -->